 Most students realize that traditional law school courses alone do not adequately prepare them for the practice of law.
 The ABA has recognized this with the adoption of language from the MacCrate Report in Section 301(a) of its Standards for Approval of Law Schools.
 The MacCrate Report discusses the gap between law school education and the practicing bar and encourages a bridge over that gap by recommending that fundamental lawyering skills and values be taught in law schools.
 Those fundamental skills are the subject of the LITC courses.

 - Recognition and Resolution of Ethical Dilemmas

 - Factual investigation

 - Client Relations

 - Practice and Time Management

 More recently, the Carnegie Foundation completed a two-year study of legal education in which it concluded that, in contrast to medical schools and most other professional schools, law schools “give only casual attention to teaching students how to use legal thinking in the complexity of actual law practice.”
 An unbalanced emphasis on substantive courses alone “can create problems as students move into practice”.

-- Director and Associate Director and Supervising Attorney
+- Director, Associate Director, Assistant Directors and Supervising Attorney

 - Website (Electronic Textbook)